Archibald Douglas, 5th Earl of Douglas: Marriage and issue

-Both sons were summarily beheaded at Edinburgh Castle on trumped up charges, in the presence of the child King James II.
-The so-called 'Black Dinner' thus broke the power of the 'Black' Douglases.
-The lordships of Annandale and Bothwell were annexed by the crown, Galloway to Margaret Douglas, and the Douglas lands and earldom passed to William's great-uncle James Douglas, Earl of Avondale, who was himself implicated, with Sir William Crichton, in the murder of the young earl.
+Both sons were summarily beheaded at Edinburgh Castle on trumped-up charges, in the presence of the child king James II.
+The "Black Dinner" led to the lordships of Annandale and Bothwell being annexed by the crown, Galloway to their sister, Margaret Douglas, and the Douglas lands and earldom passed to William's great-uncle James Douglas, Earl of Avondale, who was himself implicated, with Sir William Crichton, in the murder of the young earl.